jQuery.type

 In my last post I wrote about how to detect a JavaScript array, so I thought it would be a good idea to see how jQuery does it.

-Here's the jQuery.isArray
+Here's the jQuery.isArray method (in 1.6.2):

 1 2 3 | isArray: Array.isArray || function( obj ) { return jQuery.type(obj) === "array"; } |

-method if it exists, if not it will find out
+It uses the native Array.isArray method if it exists, if not it will find out

-the type of whatever is passed in using the jQuery.type
+the type of whatever is passed in using the jQuery.type method and see if that

-equals the string "array"
+equals the string "array".

 But come on, that's not much of a learning experience not to mention it makes for a pretty short blog post.

-So instead, I looked into the jQuery.type
+So instead, I looked into the jQuery.type method to see how that works.

 jQuery.type